Marquez607/ANY_LCD/README.md

 # ANY_LCD
-ANY_LCD is a general purpose abstraction layer for interfacing a microcontroller with a 1602 style LCD
+ANY_LCD is a general purpose abstraction layer for interfacing a microcontroller with a 1602 style LCD.
+This was meant to decouple the commonly used lcd 1602 logic layer from the IO implementation on your microcontroller.

 ## KNOWLEDGE
 Here's a refresher on C structs and C function pointers